NTsvetkov/home-weather-station/README.md

 Pull requests are welcome!
 Please read the existing code style and test your changes before submitting.

+## Acknowledgments

+> 🤖 **Disclosure:** This is largely a vibe-coded project.
+I came up with the initial idea and a basic working prototype.
+Then various AI assistants (GitHub Copilot, Claude) generated most of the code while I provided guidance, code reviews, and uttered some choice words during debugging sessions.
+Human contribution: ~15-20%.

 ---

 Made with ❤️ in Bulgaria 🇧🇬